The shape of light changes our vision

-Category: Environment Hits: 0The perception of light is extremely fast.
+Category: Environment Hits: 23The perception of light is extremely fast.
 But the analysis was carried out on molecules in solution in the laboratory.
 Scientists reproduced the experiment on mice, in order to observe the processing of light by a living organism in all its complexity.
 This study shows that light energy alone does not define the response of the retina.
 Its shape also has an impact on the signal sent to the brain to form an image.

 Read more https://www.sciencedaily.com/releases/2021/04/210428140912.htm